Quantum illumination reveals phase-shift inducing cloaking

 In this Article, we demonstrate how to exploit entanglement in order to detect a cloaked object with higher accuracy than any classical protocol.
 Cloaking methods are imperfect, since while trying to minimize photon losses, they introduce a phase shift after the deflection of the wavefront~\cite{Alitalo}.
 We exploit this effect to detect the presence of the object.
 In particular, we consider the realistic scenario of illuminating the target with a wavefront previously reflected by a noisy reference background.
 This interaction is simulated by a high-reflectivity mirror merging the signal with a bright thermal state modeling the noisy environment.
-We quantify the performance of the proposed quantum protocol in comparison to the best classical one by explicitly calculating the SNR for both of them and find a significant improvement of up to 3~dB.
+We quantify the performance of the proposed quantum protocol in comparison to the best classical one, where the employed light can be described in terms of coherent states, by explicitly calculating the SNR for both of them and find a significant improvement of up to 3~dB.
 Furthermore, we propose a specific implementation of our protocol at microwave frequencies making use of a Josephson mixer~\cite{Flurin} and photocounters.
 Finally, we calculate the minimal photocounter efficiency required for the quantum illumination to be still advantageous.

 Given that metamaterial cloaking achieves extremely low photon losses in the microwave regime~\cite{Schurig}, searching for new measurable properties is essential.
 Particularly, small phase disturbances have been observed in coordinate transformation, transmission line, and metal-plate cloaks~\cite{Alitalo}.
-In this sense, it is necessary to discover the measurement maximizing the distinguishability between the cases where there is or is not a cloaked object.
-Actually, the optimal protocol for measuring a phase shift is based on interferometry, which is not implementable in the model we analyze, due to the interaction with the thermal environment.
+In this sense, it is necessary to discover the measurement maximizing the distinguishability between the cases in which the cloaked object is present or absent.
+Actually, the optimal protocol for measuring a phase shift is based on interferometry, which is not implementable in our model, due to the interaction with the thermal environment.

 Let us describe the elements of the protocols.
 We make use of a coherent state $|\alpha\rangle$ and a Gaussian two-mode squeezed state $|\Psi_{12}\rangle$ for the classical and the quantum protocols, respectively.
-For the latter, while the idler remains in the lab, the signal beam is partially reflected off of the reference high-reflectivity background, which can be written in terms of the photon field as follows
+For the latter, while the idler remains in the lab, the signal beam is partially reflected off from the reference high-reflectivity background, which can be written in terms of the photon field as follows